pitctr99/Macroeconometrics_problem_sets/README.md

 # Macroeconometrics_problem_sets
 This is a repository containing the problem sets of the course "Macroeconometrics" (20532) held at Bocconi University, Milan.
-It mostly contains replication of seminal papers and codes on VAR implementation.
+It mostly contains replication of seminal papers and codes on VAR implementation using MATLAB.
 Please note what follows:
 1) Problem set 1 is just some simple computation on OLS and univariate time series processes (AR/MA/ARMA)
 2) Problem set 2 contains the replication of the VAR implemented in Romer and Romer (2004) and to work it must be combined with the "Romer and Romer" xlsx file.
 3) Problem set 3 contains the replication of Galì (1999) concerning the problem with hours in RBC models